 To steer consumers, the firm tends to allocate more popular products to the first slots.
-However, to induce intensive search (i.e., no drop-outs) within each block, it must garble its positioning, and do so to a sufficiently large extent.
+However, to induce intensive search (i.e., no drop-outs) within each block, it must introduce a sufficient amount of noise in its positioning.
 This is required to ensure that, in the absence of a match with the most promising slot, the marginal consumer (i.e., the consumer indifferent between inspecting or not that slot) becomes sufficiently optimistic about the next-most promising slot, and so on.

-We show that, for any given block, the worst (for consumers and the firm) positioning strategy entails uniform randomization (no positioning) whereas the best entails just enough randomization to induce the marginal consumer to keep searching.
-Moreover, there is garbling overload: expanding the blocks over which the firm garbles its positioning strategy makes some consumers refrain from visiting those blocks.
+We show that, for any given block, the worst (for consumers and the firm) positioning strategy entails uniform randomization whereas the best entails just enough randomization to induce the marginal consumer to keep searching.
+In addition, expanding the size of a block discourages some consumers from visiting it.

-Focusing on the most profitable block structure,8 we first show that, holding fixed the distribution of search costs, expanding the blocks over which the firm garbles its positioning strategy can be profitable only if their products are neither too different not too similar.
-However, holding fixed the distribution of product popularities and assuming a constant hazard rate for the distribution of search costs, complete garbling
+Focusing on the most profitable block structure,7 we first show that, holding fixed the distribution of search costs, expanding the blocks over which the firm randomizes its positioning can be profitable only if their products are neither too different not too similar.
+However, holding fixed the distribution of product popularities and assuming a constant hazard rate for the distribution of search costs, placing all slots in one single block is optimal for the firm if the hazard rate is large enough.